modders-anonymous/sanguine-rose/README.md

 - *GitHub Desktop* [Download GitHub Desktop](https://desktop.github.com/download/)

 ### Things to disable
 - If you are using *Norton 360 for gamers* while modding - make sure to **disable** their *Game Optimizer*.
-This 'feature' refuses to work without 'Restrict resouce usage for user processes', which in turn has been observed to slow modding apps down by a factor of 10x *even when there is no game is running*. `<rant>`Norton seems to think that *you don't really want to run any processes besides games themselves on your computer, ever*` 🤕</rant>`
+This 'feature' refuses to work without 'Restrict resouce usage for user processes', which in turn has been observed to slow modding apps down by a factor of 10x *even when there is no game running*. `<rant>`Norton seems to think that *you don't really want to run any processes besides games themselves on your computer, ever*` 🤕</rant>`

 ## Typical folder structure
 + C:\